aimat-lab/gcnn_keras/README.md

 <a name="literature"></a>
 # Literature
 The following models, proposed in literature, have a module in [literature](kgcnn/literature).
-The module usually exposes a `make_model` function to create a ``tf.keras.models.Model``, which features ragged tensor in- or output.
+The module usually exposes a `make_model` function to create a ``keras.models.Model``.
 The models can but must not be build completely from `kgcnn.layers` and can for example include original implementations (with proper licencing).

 * **[GCN](kgcnn/literature/GCN)**: [Semi-Supervised Classification with Graph Convolutional Networks](https://arxiv.org/abs/1609.02907) by Kipf et al. (2016)